Jeremiah1582/ecommerce_project-django_orm/README.md

     - Review each other’s code to learn from each other and improve your code quality.

     - Prepare a presentation highlighting why you chose to build your web-application the way you did.

+    -Introduce new concepts and/or technologies outside of the scope of this exercise, this will benefit you and the team greatly